-The main objective of Practicum is to provide graduate counseling students with closely supervised and highly structured clinical experiences to facilitate development as a professional counselor-in-training.
+The main objective of Practicum is to provide graduate counseling students with closely supervised and highly structured clinical experiences to facilitate development of professional counselors-in-training.
 Practicum requires dedication, a willingness to attempt new techniques, willingness to accept feedback and experience the responsibilities of professional counseling.
 Counselors-in-training are closely supervised and receive specific practical training in individual and group counseling with clients/students.